kevinacahalan/piano_waterfall/README.md

-On mac and some linux distributions the program is little buggy graphically for some reason
+On mac the program is little buggy graphically for some reason